 -

 Ginsan is unlike typical stainless steels.
-Its carbon content allows it to reach sharpness and hardness comparable to high-carbon steels, while still offering rust resistance.
-However, this unique balance comes with significant challenges:
+Its carbon content allows it to achieve sharpness and hardness comparable to high-carbon steels, while still offering excellent rust resistance.
+This rare balance, however, makes it one of the most demanding materials to forge.

 -